fightforthefuture/votebot-www/app/_states/wv.md

 ## Voter ID

+If you've voted in West Virginia before, you don’t need to show ID to vote.

-If you are a first-time voter and did not submit a copy of a current and valid ID with your voter registration application, you must present one of the following forms of identification at the polls: a current and valid photo ID, a current utility bill, a bank statement, a government check, a paycheck, or any other official government document.
+If you're a first-time voter that registered to vote by mail, you’ll need to show ID to vote.
+Acceptable forms include: photo ID; or a current utility bill, bank statement, government check, paycheck, or other current government document that shows your name and address.

 ## Registering to Vote